-If you are an executive looking for a program that benefits your organization the moment you head back to the office, Columbia Business School may be the place for you.
+If you are an executive looking for a program that benefits your organization the moment you head back to the office, Columbia Business School's AMP may be the one for you.

 Read on for an inside look from the program’s faculty director Paul Ingram, the Kravis Professor of Business at Columbia Business School, on the ever-evolving landscape of executive education and how Columbia Business School is disrupting the sector.

 Advanced Learning for Experienced Executives

 Executives who come to Columbia Business School’s Advanced Management Program are already successful business people with years of experience in management roles.

 That’s why the program focuses on helping participants both set a vision for their organization and inspire their people to meet this vision.
 Ingram notes that, “All our sessions have to play into strategy or leadership.
 They aim at the responsibilities of people who are seasoned and senior executives.”